 Board Leadership is ideal for individuals interested in learning how to maximize their time, talents, and ties on behalf of an organization.

-Over the course of 12 weeks, you'll participate in five modules focusing on board dynamics, roles, and responsibilities; the strategic planning process and benchmarks for success; fiduciary oversight; funding development roles, responsibilities, and strategies; and the board-building cycle.
+Over the course of 12 weeks, you'll participate in six modules focusing on board dynamics, roles, and responsibilities; the strategic planning process and benchmarks for success; fiduciary oversight; funding development roles, responsibilities, and strategies; and the board-building cycle.
 You will:

-- Gain an understanding of the non-profit sector and the legal framework that governs non-profit organizations, and an overview of board roles and and responsibilities.
+- Gain an understanding of the non-profit sector and the legal framework that governs non-profit organizations, and an overview of board roles and responsibilities.

 - Explore the dynamics of board-building and placement, including recruiting, diversity and inclusion, and skills/personal fit.

 - Learn about the strategic planning process and the importance of outcomes-based planning.